 Equal Employment Opportunity Rules.
 Equal employment opportunity (EEO) rules and policies for broadcasters prohibit discrimination by broadcasters and multichannel video programming distributors.
 They also require broadcasters to provide notice of job vacancies and to undertake additional outreach measures, such as job fairs and scholarship programs.
-The rules mandate a "three prong" outreach program; i.e., Prong 1: widely disseminate information concerning each full-time (30 hours or more) job vacancy, except for vacancies filled in exigent circumstances; Prong 2: provide notice of each full-time job vacancy to recruitment organizations that have requested such notice; and Prong 3: complete two (for broadcast employment units with five to ten full-time employees or that are located in smaller markets) or four (for employment units with more than ten full-time employees located in larger markets) longer-term recruitment initiatives within a two-year period.
+The rules mandate a "three prong" outreach program; i.e., Prong 1: widely disseminate information concerning each full-time (30 hours or more) job vacancy. except for vacancies filled in exigent circumstances; Prong 2: provide notice of each full-time job vacancy to recruitment organizations that have requested such notice; and Prong 3: complete two (for broadcast employment units with five to ten full-time employees or that are located in smaller markets) or four (for employment units with more than ten full-time employees located in larger markets) longer-term recruitment initiatives within a two-year period.
 These include, for example, job fairs, scholarship and internship programs, and other community events designed to inform the public as to employment opportunities in broadcasting.
 The rules mandate extensive record keeping and reporting requirements.
-The EEO rules are enforced through review at renewal time, at mid-term for larger broadcasters (which the FCC has proposed to eliminate), and through random audits and targeted investigations resulting from information received as to possible violations.
+In 2017, the FCC issued a Declaratory Ruling permitting broadcast stations to use the internet for job postings as third sole means of recruiting employees (so long as the postings reach all segments of the station's community.
+The EEO rules are enforced through review at renewal time, and through random audits and targeted investigations resulting from information received as to possible violations.
 The FCC has not yet decided on whether and how to apply the EEO rule to part-time positions.
 Failure to observe these or other rules and policies can result in the imposition of various sanctions, including monetary forfeitures, the grant of "short" (less than the full eight-year) renewal terms or, for particularly egregious violations, the denial of a license renewal application or the revocation of a license.
+In an NPRM released June 21, 2019 (MB Docket No. 19-177), the FCC is reviewing the EEO rules.
+In the NPRM, the FCC seeks comment on its track record on EEO enforcement, whether the agency should make improvements to EEO compliance and enforcement, and invites comment on its audit program.
+The Company cannot predict whether, or if changes may be made as a result of this NPRM.